 IoT capabilities are now standard at Daimler Trucks North America (DTNA), but the company has a long history of innovation.
 Since the 1940s, DTNA has been at the vanguard, from developing lightweight aluminum truck components to introducing innovative green technologies.
 Today, DTNA continues to innovate by using IoT and data visualization to help customers better manage their fleets.
 Case in point: Recently they have partnered with Microsoft to enhance Detroit Connect, a pioneering integrated connected vehicle solution that can capture and analyze data, creating actionable insights that enable innovations in fleet management and maintenance.

-Virtual Technician, Detroit Connect’s remote diagnostic service, uses Azure IoT Hub to collect performance information from vehicles on the road and stores it in Azure.
+Virtual Technician, Detroit Connect’s remote diagnostic service, collects performance information from vehicles on the road and stores it in Azure.
 Fleet managers can view complete fault-event details through the Detroit Connect portal and quickly know when a fault-event has occurred.
 Virtual Technician is proven to work at large scale, and more than 200,000 trucks on the road today are using it to maximize uptime and extend vehicle life.

-DTNA is also using Azure IoT Hub to enable Detroit Connect Analytics, a new service — currently being piloted on 250 DTNA trucks — designed to help customers use data to optimize performance at the fleet level.
-Data is gathered from more than 20 vehicle sensors and then streamed to Azure IoT Hub.
-Once the data is in Azure, Detroit Connect Analytics dashboards help customers analyze and visualize that data to generate key insights, which enable fleet managers to optimize loads, improve fuel economy, and lower maintenance costs and vehicle downtime.
+DTNA is also using Azure technology to enable Detroit Connect Analytics, a new service — currently being piloted on 250 DTNA trucks — designed to help customers use data to optimize performance at the fleet level.
+Data is gathered from more than 20 vehicle sensors and then sent to Azure.
+Once the data is collected, Detroit Connect Analytics dashboards help customers analyze and visualize that data to generate key insights, which enable fleet managers to optimize loads, improve fuel economy, and lower maintenance costs and vehicle downtime.